JohnDelta/LabExchange_WebApplication/README.md

 - RabbitMQ server : localhost:56014

+Cloud Provider Services used to deploy:

+- MongoDB by Microsoft Azure's CosmosDB

+- RabbitMQ by AWS Amazon MQ

 ## Services Architecture

 # Installation

 To run this project, you must first follow each of the previous links and pull them (save them in folders named after the repo's name).
-Then, run ` mvn clean install ` to make the .jar files in each one.
+Then, run ` mvn clean install ` to make the .jar files in each one. (choose the master branch)

 Once Everything's ready open a browser and type  ` https://lab-exchange.com/api/classes-service/data/clean And /data/fill ` to reset DB with trash data